 You can take a pretrained image classification network that has already learned to extract powerful and informative features from natural images and use it as a starting point to learn a new task.
-The pretrained networks are trained on more than a million images and can classify images into 1000 object categories, such as keyboard, coffee mug, pencil, and many animals.
-The training images are a subset of the ImageNet database , which is used in ImageNet Large-Scale Visual Recognition Challenge (ILSVRC) .
+The majority of the pretrained networks are trained on a subset of the ImageNet database , which is used in the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC) .
+These networks have been trained on more than a million images and can classify images into 1000 object categories, such as keyboard, coffee mug, pencil, and many animals.
 Using a pretrained network with transfer learning is typically much faster and easier than training a network from scratch.

 You can use previously trained networks for the following tasks:

 Use a pretrained network as a feature extractor by using the layer activations as features.
 You can use these activations as features to train another machine learning model, such as a support vector machine (SVM).
 For more information, see Feature Extraction.
-For an example, see Feature Extraction Using AlexNet.
+For an example, see Extract Image Features Using Pretrained Network.

 Take layers from a network trained on a large data set and fine-tune on a new data set.
 For more information, see Transfer Learning.
 For a simple example, see Get Started with Transfer Learning.
 To try more pretrained networks, see Train Deep Learning Network to Classify New Images.

 Pretrained networks have different characteristics that matter when choosing a network to apply to your problem.
 The most important characteristics are network accuracy, speed, and size.
 Choosing a network is generally a tradeoff between these characteristics.
 Use the plot below to compare the ImageNet validation accuracy with the time required to make a prediction using the network.